weaverba137/pydl/README.rst

 the astronomical library functions.
 Only the bare minimum of IDL_ built-in functions are implemented to support this.

-There are three astronomical IDL libraries targeted:
+There are four astronomical IDL libraries targeted:

 * idlutils_
 * `Goddard utilities`_ (which are distributed with idlutils)
-* idlspec2d_
+* idlspec2d_ : tools for working with SDSS/BOSS spectroscopic data
+* photoop_ : tools for working with SDSS imaging data

 The current goal is to get this package affiliated with the astropy_ project.